rocketxz/AppCitas/README.md

 ```

 > [!IMPORTANT]
-> If the project fails to run in your local environment follow the steps below:
+> Student internship if the project fails to run in your local environment follow the steps below:

 - Uninstall the expo-cli :